 Turning to the association between the two measures of trust, we first plot the amount sent by each patient in the trust game against their trust survey score (Figure 3).
 From this representation, no relationship between the two scores is immediately apparent.
 Nonetheless, patients who sent everything in the trust game seem concentrated around high levels of survey trust.
 Similarly, all patients who score below 60 in the trust survey sent none or half of their endowment.

-Figure 3: behavioural
+Figure 3: Survey and behavioural trust scores for 667 patients in rural Senegal

 Table 2 reports regressions of survey trust on behavioural trust using linear multi-level regressions.
 Model 1 does not include any other variables and Model 2 controls for patient and provider characteristics.
 The association between the two measures of patient trust is statistically significant in both models, but of a relatively small magnitude.
 For patients who sent none of their endowment, rather than all of their endowment, the average trust survey score decreases by 3.6% or 0.34 standard deviations, all else equal.
 Patients who sent half of their endowment (rather than all) have an average trust survey score that is 1.3% lower (0.15 standard deviations), all else equal.